How to create a responsive website from scratch is one of the frequently asked questions by the newbies and aspiring bloggers.

-We recommend buying the web hosting from the Bluehost as their service is a best suited for any webmasters.
+We recommend buying the web hosting from the SiteGround as their service is best suited for any webmasters.

 Look for the plan best suited for you.
 I would fo for the GrowBig plan of SiteGround which offers an ample amount of resources to host multiple websites.

 As we decided above, we will go with the WordPress.
-Though there are different CMS (Content Management System), we have found the WordPress is better than other CMS Softwares.
-After buying a domain and hosting, you can log in your Cpanel.
-In there you will see Cpanel dashboard, your stats, database, files, backups, domain, emails and app installers.
+Although there are different CMS (Content Management System), we have found the WordPress is better than other CMS Softwares.
+After buying a domain and hosting, you can log in your cPanel where you can see your database, files, backups, domain, emails and app installers.

 A good theme is vital to the growth of your website because it gives a beautiful look to your site and adds some extra value.
 It’s also helpful in engaging visitors on the page for a long time thus to increase your conversion.
 And, always prefer a responsive theme.

 The next step to make is to install essential Plugins for your website.
-Most of the people give you different suggestions, but the must have Plugins include Akismet, Yoast SEO, Jetpack, Cloudflare, W3 Total Cache, Google XML Sitemaps and SumoMe.
+Most of the people give you different suggestions, but the must-have Plugins include Akismet, Yoast SEO, Jetpack, Cloudflare, W3 Total Cache, Google XML Sitemaps and Thrive Leads.
 This list is very big, and you can find thousands of Plugins according to your needs.

 Themes and Plugins are either free or paid.
-You can decide whether to buy or not irrespective to their marketing gimmicks for paid versions.
+You can decide whether to buy or not irrespective of their marketing gimmicks for paid versions.